Herman A. Lawson: Service awards

-Post-Military, Politics
+Politics and later life

-After leaving the military, Lawson worked 20 years for the State of California.
+After leaving the military, Lawson worked twenty years for the State of California.
 In 1973, Lawson was appointed to the Sacramento, California City Council as District 2 Councilman, completing the remainder of then-recently deceased District 2 council member Rosenwald Robertson's term until 1975.
-District 2, located in the northeastern area of Sacramento, included the neighborhoods of Arden Fair, Ben Ali, Cannon Industrial Park, Del Paso Heights, Erikson Industrial Park, Glenwood Meadows, Hagginwood, Noralto, North Sacramento, Parker Homes, Robla, Strawberry Manor, Swanston Estates, Woodlake, Youngs Heights.

-Death
+He represented northeastern neighborhoods of Sacramento.

-Lawson died on May 9, 1995, in Sacramento, California.
-He was 78.
-Lawson was interred at the Sunset Lawn Chapel of the Chimes Memorial Park in Sacramento, California.
+Lawson had four children.
+He died on May 9, 1995, aged 78, in Sacramento.